 Using career assessment tools will help you evaluate yourself and connect you to labour market trends.
 There are no magic career assessment tools that will tell you the best career for you.
 Career assessments are a tool that help you identify strengths and abilities and how they relate to certain career paths.

-There are multiple career assessment tools available for use, such as the Holland quiz and the Strong Interest Inventory.
+There are multiple career assessment tools available for use, such as the Holland quiz.

 Think less about job titles and more about the challenges you want to explore.